Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-1/index.md

 1.1 Import Dataset

 In this project, we will use the CIFAR10 dataset.
 This data has about 60000 images of the following classes: ‘airplane’, ‘automobile’, ‘bird’, ‘cat’, ‘deer’, ‘dog’, ‘frog’, ‘horse’, ‘ship’, ‘truck’.
 The images in the CIFAR-10 dataset are of size 3x32x32, that is, 3-channel color images of size 32x32 pixels.
-In this project, we will split the dataset into training set and test set.
-The split ratio is 80% training set, which will be used to train our classifier, and 20% test set, which will be used to validate our trained model.
+In this project, we will split the dataset into training set and testing set.
+The split ratio is 80% training set, which will be used to train our classifier, and 20% testing set, which will be used to validate our trained model.

 Reference: The reference code for this project can be obtained from the following links: